highbyte/sonarscan-dotnet/README.md

-# SonarScanner for .NET Core
+# SonarScanner for .NET
 ![Docker Image build](https://github.com/highbyte/sonarscan-dotnet/workflows/Docker%20Image%20build/badge.svg)

-SonarScanner for .NET 5 & .NET Core for use in Github Actions, with automatic pull request detection, analysis and decoration.
+SonarScanner for .NET for use in Github Actions, with automatic pull request detection, analysis and decoration.

 The current version supports .NET 5.
 - For .NET Core 3.1, use version [1.0.2](https://github.com/marketplace/actions/sonarscan-dotnet?version=1.0.2)